 In the last few years, there have been many exciting advances and improvements in the materials used to create artificial hip joints.
 Recent developments have improved the quality and durability of artificial joint components.

-Hip Replacement Surgery at Boulder Community Hospital
+Hip Replacement Surgery at BCH

 Our hip replacement program has earned The Joint Commission’s Gold Seal of Approval® by demonstrating compliance with national standards for quality and safety.
 The Joint Commission is the nation’s largest standards-setting and accrediting body in health care.
 BCH is one of only five Colorado hospitals to have earned this important certification.